 An official website of the European Union.
 See all European Institutions

-The mandates of the civilian CSDP Missions are agreed by the Council of the European Union and delivery is driven by the strategic leadership of the Civilian Operations Commander and under the political direction of the PSC/HRVP.
-Strong and accountable rule of law institutions, underscored by good governance increases stability and reduces vulnerability to hybrid threats.
+The mandates of the civilian CSDP Missions are agreed by the Member States of the European Union and delivery is driven by the strategic leadership of the Civilian Operations Commander and under the political direction of the Political and Security Committee and the High Representative.

 The CPCC Director, as Civilian Operation Commander for each Mission, exercises command and control at strategic level for the operational planning and conduct of all civilian crisis management operations.
 He is assisted by number of senior policy experts.
 CPCC is composed of the following divisions: